wiseman-timelord/MaNTella-Launcher/README.md

 - Logic and sanity checks, general checkovers of code.
 - Has adapted Fallout 4 Runner-esque code as shown here, text will be refined...
 ```
-Game Already Running!
+Detected Game Already Running!
-This could be Redundant Processes or A Running Game..
+Is this a, Redundant Process or Running Game?
-Close Processes and Start = C, Just Begin Mantella = B:
+Selection; Close Game Processes = C, Use Running Game = G:
 ```

 ### Description